 Today, Sarah is divorced and loves to spend time with her kids and dad.
 She also works occasionally and is active in her church, serving on the church council and preschool board.

-Her ongoing health care needs are managed by her Family Medicine primary care provider, Deborah LaBudde, physician assistant.
+Her ongoing health care needs are managed by Family Medicine.
 Sarah feels well but continues to struggle with the lasting effects of her attack.
 Yet she wants to offer hope and advice for others who have found themselves in similar situations.